-Vendée Globe entrant Pip Hare and world sailing speed record holder Paul Larsen have teamed up to campaign Pip’s IMOCA 60 Superbigou in the Rolex Fastnet race.
+In preparation, Pip has teamed up with world sailing speed record holder Paul Larsen to campaign her IMOCA 60 Superbigou in the Rolex Fastnet race.
 Starting from Cowes on Saturday 3rd August 2019, they join a fleet of 27 IMOCA 60s, 23 of which have been entered for the Vendée Globe race in 2020.
 With that much talent and commitment on the line, competitors and bystanders are in for an exciting ride.

 With 20 years of ocean racing experience and several transatlantic races to her name, some of them single-handed, Pip Hare is no beginner, but this is her first Vendée campaign and she is clear that the road to success is never to stop learning.
 Asked about her Fastnet partnership with Paul Larsen, Pip said: “Paul’s experience is diverse and includes several world records, two circumnavigations and a recreation of Shackleton’s incredible journey from Elephant island to South Georgia.
 I am both humbled and happy that someone with Paul’s experience would want to race with me, a relative novice in the IMOCA class.